 Cheers!
 St. Patrick's Day specials abound at suburban bars and restaurants

-St. Patrick's Day isn't until next Thursday, but that just means that parties and dining specials at many suburban bars and restaurants are being extended from this weekend to next.
-So get decked out in your best (and gaudiest) green gear and head out for some corned beef and cabbage, green beer and Irish specialties.
+Happy St. Patrick's Day!
+Here's where to celebrate all things Irish today.
 Cheers!

-It's possible that venue plans can change last-minute, so check the websites or Facebook pages before heading out just to be on the safe side.
+It's possible that venue plans can change last-minute, so check the websites or Facebook pages before heading out.

 Andy's Frozen Custard